Sonic Arts Network: Expo Festival

-Since 1997, the Expo Festival is the playground of the experimental music and sound art scene in the UK.
-Free and open to the public, the event mobilises a national network of artists and engages with communities from all backgrounds – placing sonic art and the people who make it, in direct contact with the public.
+Beginning in 1997 as a conference and renamed in 2004, Expo festival was Sonic Arts Network's annual festival representing the experimental music and sound art scene in the UK, held in a different UK location each year.
+Free and open to the public, the event mobilised a national network of artists and engaged with communities from all backgrounds – placing sonic art and the people who make it, in direct contact with the public.

 Expo 2006 explored the inner, outer and public spaces of Manchester.
-The festival included sound installations at the Cornerhouse by Berlin based sound art collective Staalplaat Soundsystem who presented The Ultrasound of Therapy; Bob Levene's newly commissioned work The Space Between – Experiments for Speakers, Helmut Lemke's new work KLANGELN 7, and the art collective Owl Project performed a work called Sound Lathe.
+The festival included sound installations at the Cornerhouse by Berlin-based sound art collective Staalplaat Soundsystem who presented The Ultrasound of Therapy; Bob Levene's newly commissioned work The Space Between – Experiments for Speakers, Helmut Lemke's new work KLANGELN 7, and the art collective Owl Project performed a work called Sound Lathe.
 There was also a performance by Norwegian female electro/instrumental improv group SPUNK and Birmingham sound arts activists Dreams of Tall Buildings performing the first graphic score in 40 years by Fluxus artist and founder of the band The United States of America, Joseph Byrd.
-Victoria Baths, winner of BBC's 2004 Restoration competition, saw over 600 people attend a day of site-specific happenings that utilised the spaces and acoustics of the listed building with a programme of performances and installations.
+Victoria Baths, winner of BBC's 2004 Restoration competition, saw over 600 people attend a day of site-specific happenings titled that utilised the spaces and acoustics of the listed building with a programme of performances and installations.

-The focus for Expo 2007 shifts to Plymouth and the South West of England where Expo will be presented in partnership with the University of Plymouth's i-DAT (Institute of Digital Art and Technology).

-This weekend of performance, exhibition and presentation will take place between 22–25 June 2007 across a variety of public venues in Plymouth including a selection of outdoor performance spaces, club spaces and an historic architectural space.
-Online works will also be part of the activities.
+Expo 2007 was held in Plymouth and was presented in partnership with the University of Plymouth's i-DAT (Institute of Digital Art and Technology).
+Over the weekend of 22–25 June 2007 performances, exhibitions and presentations took place at a variety of public venues in Plymouth including outdoor performance spaces, club space and a historic architectural space, as well as online.

+Expo 2008 was held in Brighton and featured artists including Stephan Mathieu and Aleks Kolkowski, Blood Stereo, DJ Scotch Egg, and John Wall.
+Works included a radiophonic intervention in the Royal Pavilion Gardens and an unconference in the form of a 'wiki-conference' at the University of Brighton.

+In 2009, Expo (hosted under the new organisation name Sound And Music) took place in locations across Leeds, again including an unconference and featured artists including Christina Kubisch.

 Beach Singularity

 Beach Singularity is a celebration of the British seaside.
 Set in an afternoon, the piece involves hundreds of holidaymakers of all ages in a bizarre and creative performance featuring a marching band, interactive electronic sound, beach activities and sound games.
-Supported by Contemporary Music Network (CMN), Beach Singularity will tour 3 seaside towns in August 2007.
 Composed and devised by Trevor Wishart, Beach Singularity received its first performances on the beaches of Morecambe, Cleveleys, St. Annes, and Southport in the summer of 1977 as part of the Queen's Silver Jubilee celebrations.
+Supported by Contemporary Music Network (CMN), Beach Singularity toured three seaside towns in August 2007.